UR-DataScience/electric-book/book/text/chapter_02.md

 -   `cin` - command that receives data from the end user.

--   The `<iostream>`{:.cpp} file exists in every C++ program, and it is this file which allows us to use cout and cin.
+-   The `<iostream> {:.cpp}` file exists in every C++ program, and it is this file which allows us to use `cout` and cin.

--   The second cout line prints out `"You entered:
+-   The second `cout` line prints out `"You entered: [number]"`.
-    [number]"`.
-So, if I entered 5, the output would be: `You entered 5`
+    So, if I entered 5, the output would be: `You entered: 5`

 -   This kind of way to get data into the program is called a **user interactive input**, and it makes the program become an interactive program.

 -   `endl` is *manipulator* to indicate the **end of the line**.
 It tells the cursor to stop printing on the current line, and begin on the next line.

--   `return 0;`{:.cpp} - This line is there, since the return value in our main program was designated as an integer.
+-   `return 0; {:.cpp}` - This line is there, since the return value in our main program was designated as an integer.
 Just prevents the compiler from reporting a syntax error.